mxguardian/Mail-SpamAssassin-Plugin-ScriptInfo/README.md

 # DESCRIPTION

-This plugin analyzes scripts embedded in HTML messages and attachments
+This plugin analyzes scripts embedded in HTML attachments.
+Most of the time this will be JavaScript, but it will match any text found inside a &lt;script> tag as well as any text found in certain HTML tag attributes such as &lt;a href="javascript:..."> or 'on\*' event handlers.

+NOTE: This plugin does not inspect scripts in the HTML body of the message.
+It only inspects scripts in HTML attachments.
+This is to avoid false positives and is generally safe because most modern email clients will not execute scripts in the message body.

 # CONFIGURATION